 “There are so many beautiful books about so many beautiful humans, but do not read them only in response to tragic events.
 Read them all the time.
 Because so many beautiful people exist and our kids deserve to see all of them.
 All of the time.” –JessLifshitz (@Jess5th)

-If you are looking for help to continue anti-bias anti-racist work in your classroom, we’ve got 2 great courses that provide the information, resources, and applicable strategies you need to make change in your classroom and school community.
+If you are looking for help to continue anti-bias anti-racist work in your classroom, we’ve got 2 great courses that provide the information, resources, and applicable strategies you need to make a change in your classroom and school community.